The uniform general signed rank test and its design sensitivity: A uniform general signed rank test

 Our threshold function requires a tuning parameter $x_0 > 0$ to be fixed in advance, such that $\sigma_n^2(x_0) > 0$.
-If $\sigma_n^2(x) = 0$ for all $x$, then we cannot choose a valid $x_0$, but in this case, $T_n(x) = 0$ a.s. for all $x$, so we cannot reject for any reasonable bound.
+If $\sigma_n^2(x) = 0$ for all $x$, then we cannot choose a valid $x_0$, but in this case, $T_n(x) = 0$ with probability one for all $x$ and the test statistic will be invariant to the data.
 We then construct the following high-probability uniform upper boundary on the random walk $T_n(x)$: